ssarmiento2001/my-weather-app/my_weather_app_flutter/README.md

 ```
 flutter run
 ```
-Finally, if the application is installed and run succesfully in the device, the first thing it will propt is a permission request to access the device location.
+Finally, if the application is installed and run successfully in the device, the first thing it will prompt is a permission request to access the device location.
 You must accept to continue.

 ### Configuration